South Carolina congressman tapped to lead House panel on Benghazi

 “Our view is that we’ve done that.
 We don’t believe the administration covered up and we believe that this is political only,” Hoyer added.

-Gowdy urged Democrats: “At least, let us have a hearing before you judge it.
-At least, let the committee be constituted and the rules be adopted before you declare it to be a political exercise.”

-Reporting by Patricia Zengerle; Additional reporting by Lesley Wroughton, Mark Felsenthal and Peter Cooney; Editing by G Crosse, Bernadette Baum and Mohammad Zargham
+Reporting by Patricia Zengerle, additional reporting by Lesley Wroughton and Mark Felsenthal; , editing by G Crosse and Bernadette Baum